usmaanalii/keele-sustainability/README.md

 #### **Task List**

+- [x] The Basic widget template has been designed
+- [x] A button has been designed which toggles viewing the input area
+- [x] The toggle button needs to rotate on click
+- [ ] The toggle needs to be redesigned to be perfectly square
 - [ ] The text colour needs to match the background colour
 - [ ] The 'add' button needs to be styled according to the mockup
 - [ ] Form inputs need to have relevent names for backend manipulation